 What to serve with soda bread

 Toast it up and slather with some vegan butter or dip it into your favorite soup or stew.
+I love it with this Irish Vegetable Stew or this cozy Navy Bean Soup.
 It's a great side to have with any warm and comforting meal.

 And you of course can make sandwiches with it like another Irish classic—the Reuben!